This article was updated on 07/18/20.

 Wood flooring is a popular choice for many homeowners.
 As a flooring solution it has grown in popularity over the years due to better ethical and environmentally friendly sourcing by reputable sellers and due to coloring techniques that allow sellers to color wood in some unusual colors, thereby making wood fit into more interior styles.

-Homeowners are often under the wrong opinion that once the decision has been made to fit wood flooring they have little more to consider.
-On the contrary, there are further considerations to decision that need to be made from type of wood to the species.
+Homeowners are often under the wrong impression that once the decision has been made to fit wood flooring they have little more to consider.
+This couldn't be further from the truth; there are other considerations to decision that need to be made from type of wood to the species.

 Another thing that should be noted is that installation has become increasingly easy over the past few years.
 Most homeowners find that doing the job themselves is very easy; for larger projects they might contract a professional flooring installer.